cebert/examples-ai-bedrock-agent-national-parks/README.md

 - [Anthropic Model Comparison](https://docs.anthropic.com/en/docs/about-claude/models) - Details about different Claude models and their capabilities

+### TODOs

+This repository has a TODO list that list potential future project enhancements

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.